skip to main content

 Leadership Skills

-NES's Faculty Development Alliance (FDA) team offers a two-part Leadership and Management Programme workshop (LaMP), and Scottish SAS wishing to attend can apply to the SAS Development Programme for reimbursement of the £150 attendance fee and reasonable travel costs; please email SASDevelopment@nes.scot.nhs.uk for more information.
+NES's Trainer Development Collaborative (TDC) team offers a two-part Leadership and Management Programme workshop (LaMP), and Scottish SAS wishing to attend can apply to the SAS Development Programme for reimbursement of the £150 attendance fee and reasonable travel costs; please email SASDevelopment@nes.scot.nhs.uk for more information.

 Several free online resources are also available regarding development of leadership skills for senior clinicians: